patricktimmons/nprint.github.io/index.md

 # The nPrint Project

-The nPrint project is a collection of open source software for network traffic analysis tasks.
+The nPrint project is a collection of open source software for network traffic analysis tasks:

 - nPrint provides a generic representation for machine learning based network traffic analysis
 - nPrintML combines nPrint and automated machine learning techniques for fully automated traffic analysis pipelines